 The Barnwell Fire Department was organized in 1919 to protect the lives and property of the citizens of then the Town of Barnwell.
-Starting as a volunteer fire department we have grown to a combination department with a volunteer staff of 27 fire suppression personnel and a paid staff of 4 consisting of a Chief, and 3 Engineers.
+Starting as a volunteer fire department we have grown to a combination department with a volunteer staff of 27 fire suppression personnel and a paid staff of 5 consisting of a part-time Chief, a full-time Deputy Chief and 3 Engineers.

 Our station is located at 280 Washington Street and houses 3 engines, 1 ladder, 1 service and 3 specialty response trailers.
 Emergency services rendered include, but are not limited to fire suppression; fire investigation; vehicle and industrial extrication; hazardous material incident response; and disaster preparedness and response.